oldu73/doc/docs/vscode/vscode.md

 If you want to copy the line to the line above itself, press Shift + Alt + Up Arrow Key.

 If you want to copy the line to the line below itself, press Shift + Alt + Down Arrow Key.

+Hit Ctrl + c (without anything selected on a line) and then Ctrl + v will directly copy/paste the entire line even nothing is selected.

 ***